aidh-aadil/sparky-bot/README.md

 - `oogway-quote` : Generate a quote by master oogway based on your input
 - `pooh-meme` : Generate a pooh and pooh in tuxedo meme based on your input
 - `dictionary` : Search for a word in the dictionary
+- `rps` : Play a game of rock paper scissors against your friend

 ### Economy system